geneontology/annotation_extensions/doc/results_in_formation_of.md

 ### Usage
 The relationship linking a entity and its participation in a process whereby at the beginning of the process the entity does not exist and at the end of the process the entity exists.

+### Comment
+Example of use: an annotation of gene X to anatomical structure formation with results_in_formation_of UBERON:0000007 (pituitary gland) means that at the beginning of the process a pituitary gland does not exist and at the end of the process a pituitary gland exists.

 ### Subsets
 [display_for_curators, AE_cell_or_anatomical]